 By combining art and other media, AWTT offers resources to inspire a new generation of engaged Americans who will act for the common good, our communities, and the Earth.

 Award-winning filmmaker, Richard Kane, is making a documentary about Robert Shetterly and Americans Who Tell the Truth.
-Please support this outreach project, which will take the AWTT portraits to many more people around the country.
-Watch the trailer and other clips.
-Then, if you're inspired, please donate!
+To learn more got to www.kanelewis.com.

 The Samantha Smith Challenge